Curriculum

 Time: 15 hours live

 Being a herbalist is about more than choosing the right herbs.
 We live within a dominant culture and society that has deeply ingrained values and stories that impact how we relate to each other and the plants.
-We want to spread a herbal culture that is accessible, respectful, empowering and guides us to be in right relationship with the earth.
-We believe that in order to rise to this, as herbalists, we need to unpack values and biases we have learned, such as colonialism and white supremacy, cultural appropriation, fatphobia and more.
-We will discuss how to practice herbalism in a way that is sustainable, responsible, respectful, honoring the lineages of knowledge, and empowering to all bodies.
+We want to unpack values and biases we have learned, such as colonialism and white supremacy, cultural appropriation, fatphobia and more.
+We want to grow a herbal culture that is empowering to all bodies, accessible, respectful, and guides us to be in good relationship with herbal lineages & the earth.

 Time: 10 hours live

 Connecting with plants is like a muscle we can train to cultivate deeper relationships.
 In this class, students will spend time sitting with plants both outside of class time and during class together, practicing a heart-centred tuning to nature and felt observation.
-We will work with our voices of self-judgement and our inner critic about what is possible or real.
 Through this class, students will engage with plants as beings, cultivate a deep connection with plants, and learn to apply this to their herbalism practice.

 All students will gain access to Tammi Sweet’s online anatomy and physiology program.
 Tammi Sweet is an herbalist who has after many years of teaching anatomy and physiology, created this very engaging program geared specifically for herbalists.
 She makes anatomy and physiology fun!
 More information about this specific part of the course can be found on Tammi’s website: https://courses.heart-stone.com/p/online-anatomy-physiology